ArcadeAI/ArcadeGPT/README.md

 To develop and test your own tools:

-1. Follow the [Arcade AI documentation](https://docs.arcade-ai.com/home/build-tools/create-a-toolkit) to create your toolkit
+1. Follow the [Arcade documentation](https://docs.arcade.dev/home/build-tools/create-a-toolkit) to create your toolkit

 2. Start the local engine and actor: